xalaida/nova-translatable/README.md

     ->make(),
 ```

-The static `forLocale` method accepts a callable function,
+The static method `forLocale` accepts a callable function,
 that receives a single `$locale` argument for which translatable fields are going to be created
 and must return an array with simple Nova fields that should be translatable.

-In the end, to generate those fields, you need to call a `make` method.
+In the end, to create those fields, you need to call a `make` method.

+So basically, if you define 2 fields for 4 locales, the factory will create 8 fields (4 x 2) which will behave like regular fields.

 ### Defining locales